|

 Annotation by Thomas Flanagan.

-This site is provided by Monstrous.com which provides information, merchandise and multimedia on the
+This site provides information, merchandise, games, and multimedia on the

 A disclaimer comments that monsters reflect the archetypes upon which we built our dreams and society.
 The historical information is categorized chronologically and accompanied by